mathluo/GraphAlgorithms/README.md

 ## Graph Algorithms Package

-Python code for graph-cut based algorithms from Prof. Andrea Bertozzi's Research Group
+- Python code for graph-cut based algorithms from Prof. Andrea Bertozzi's Research Group

-This package was created to have easier benchmarking and easier interface with existing machine learning packages in python.
+- This package was created to have easier benchmarking and easier interface with existing machine learning packages in python.

-It is currently maintained by Xiyang "Michael" Luo, email: mathluo [at] math [dot] ucla [dot] edu
+- It is currently maintained by Xiyang "Michael" Luo, email: mathluo [at] math [dot] ucla [dot] edu

 ## Contents
-Implementation of the following algorithms: `Supervised MBO` , `Supervised Ginzburg-Landau`, `MBO-Modularity`, `MBO-Chan Vese`, for both binary and full multi-class classification.
+Implementation of the following algorithms: `Supervised MBO` , `Supervised Ginzburg-Landau`, `MBO-Modularity`, `MBO-Chan Vese`, for both binary and full multi-class classification, and a few miscellaneous functions.

 ## References